 Samadhi is the last step in the path of Ashtanga Yoga.
-This is a special contemplation, in which the idea of one’s own personality disappears.
-It is achieved with long-term meditation, as a result of which the individual consciousness merges with the absolute.
+This is a careful contemplation in which the idea of one’s personality disappears.
+It is achieved with long-term meditation, merging the individual consciousness with the absolute.

-The practitioner (yogi) completely merged with the Absolute, his consciousness ceases to be separate from the Supreme.
+The practitioner (yogi) ultimately merged with the Absolute, and his consciousness ceases to be separate from the Supreme.
 The absolute and the yogi become one.
 This is truly the state when a person discovers the Atman in himself.
-He not only understood this but also realize and manifest the Atman, while still being in the physical body.
+He not only understood this but also realized and manifested the Atman while still being in the subtle body.

 What is Nirvikalpa Samadhi?